LAStools/LAStools/bin/lasnoise_README.txt

   You can avoid having certain points being classified, marked withheld, or removed with the '-ignore_class 2' option.

-  Please license from martin@rapidlasso.com before using lasnoise commercially.
+  Please license from info@rapidlasso.de before using lasnoise commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero, slightly change the LAS point order, and randomly add a tiny